opusguard/docs-center/docs/legal/privacy.md

-> ### Highlights
->
+!!! tip "Highlights"

-> - We do not collect any PII through Atlassian Apps
+    - We do not collect any PII through Atlassian Apps
-> - We use only necessary cookies on our site to make it accessible and provide a good experience
+    - We use only necessary cookies on our site to make it accessible and provide a good experience
-> - Our Atlassian Apps operate exclusively on Atlassian through Atlassian Forge.
+    - Our Atlassian Apps operate exclusively on Atlassian through Atlassian Forge.

 # Opus Guard, Inc. PRIVACY POLICY